ODCenteno/python_100days/day_34_quizzapp/Readme.md

 ---

-Creaction of an GUI for a trivia app using an API.
+Creaction of an GUI for a trivia app using an quiz API.